How To Put More Emotion Into Your Lead Guitar Licks

 2. Lowering the pitch below the bent note (you need a guitar with a floating bridge for this).

 3. Swirl the vibrato above AND below the bent note.

 The 3rd type of vibrato is by far the hardest (and in my opinion – the best-sounding).

 Watch this video to see what I mean:

 Don’t rush to apply vibrato as soon as you play a note.
 Instead, let the note ring out for about a second and then add vibrato.

-Delayed vibrato makes your guitar phrases more dramatic by bringing attention to the vibrato when it happens.
+- Delayed vibrato makes your guitar licks more dramatic by bringing attention to the vibrato when it happens.

 - It’s easier to sync vibrato with the tempo of the music when you delay it.
 (That’s because you have a split second to time the start of the vibrato when the note is ringing.)

-Of course there are times when applying vibrato to a note immediately can also sound great.
+Of course there are times when applying vibrato to a note immediately can also create some great guitar licks.

 You will have a much easier time doing this after you learn to do a controlled/delayed vibrato (but not the other way around).